franzbu/EnhancedSpaces.spoon/README.md

 This also means that if at some point you want to stop using SpaceHammer, either move all windows to the current mSpace first, or simply restart SpaceHammer one more time.

-As an optical experimental feature, SpaceHammer can automatically backup and restore mSpaces and their windows; more in the section 'Backup and Restore of mSpaces' below.
+As an optional experimental feature, SpaceHammer can automatically backup and restore mSpaces and their windows; more in the section 'Backup and Restore of mSpaces' below.

 ## Experimental

 ### Backup and Restore of mSpaces

 mSpaces with their windows can be automatically backed up and restored.
 Only the windows open at the time SpaceHammer starts will be restored.
+This feature had worked flawlessly so far, but needs to be tested more thoroughly.
+Any feedback is welcome.

 ```lua
   ...